Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Abstract

 \section{Abstract}

-We investigate biases in pretraining datasets for large language models (LLMs) through dataset classification experiments.
-Building on prior work demonstrating the existence of biases in popular computer vision datasets, we analyze popular open-source pretraining datasets for LLMs derived from CommonCrawl including C4, RefinedWeb, DolmaCC, RedPajama-V2, FineWeb, and DCLM-Baseline.
-Despite those datasets being obtained with similar filtering and deduplication steps, neural networks can classify surprisingly well which dataset a single text sequence belongs to, significantly better than a human can.
-This indicates that popular pretraining datasets have their own unique biases or fingerprints.
-Those biases remain even when the text is rewritten with LLMs.
-Moreover, these biases propagate through training: Random sequences generated by models trained on those datasets can be classified well by a classifier trained on the original datasets.
+We investigate fingerprints in pretraining datasets for large language models (LLMs) through dataset classification experiments.
+Building on prior work demonstrating the existence of fingerprints or biases in popular computer vision datasets, we analyze popular open-source pretraining datasets for LLMs derived from CommonCrawl including C4, RefinedWeb, DolmaCC, RedPajama-V2, FineWeb, and DCLM-Baseline.
+Despite those datasets being obtained with similar curation steps, neural networks can classify surprisingly well which dataset a single text sequence belongs to, significantly better than a human can.
+This indicates that small differences in filtering and processing pipelines induce fingerprints.
+Those fingerprints are evident in formatting, vocabulary, and content distributions, and can negatively impact cross-dataset generalization.
+Additionally, we show that these fingerprints propagate through training: sequences generated by models trained on those datasets can be accurately classified by a classifier trained on the original datasets.
+This can offer insights into data characteristics that are typically undisclosed by LLM developers, including pretraining mixture proportions and finetuning data sources.